Date of Award

 The main objective of this capstone research is to identify, categorize, and assess the barriers and facilitators to ambulatory, office, and home blood pressure monitoring, using both an evidence-based review of literature and the qualitative perspective of key informants from primary care practices around Maine.

 Andrews, Elizabeth, "Blood pressure monitoring of hypertensive patients in primary care: barriers and facilitators to ambulatory, office, and home blood pressure monitoring in the context of the Triple Aim" (2014).
-Muskie School Capstones.
+Muskie School Capstones and Dissertations.
 68.